Guts (Berserk): Reception

-Guts' characterization has been the subject of studies.
-According to SyFy, Guts struggles with destiny itself and is constantly resisting the pull of predetermination.
-Critics noted that Guts, at the beginning of the story, is presented as an antihero who does not care about killing and is indifferent to people who aid him.
-Guts does not act in accordance with definitions of right and wrong, he operates within a gray area, and does not attempt to be heroic or protect the innocent.
-However, as the story progresses, it is shown that he is in fact a person who is deeply conflicted internally, giving him notable depths.
-His tragic and traumatic past, unfolded in the Golden Age arc, proves that Guts is a much more complex character according to Mania, The Fandom Post, and Anime News Network.
+Critical response

-Other topics focused on Guts involve friendship, camaraderie and human relations.
+Topics focused on Guts involve friendship, camaraderie and human relations.
 As a child, Guts tries to build some level of friendship with his mercenary group, but due to his traumatic experience with them, he lost trust in people.
 However, through the time he is with Griffith and the rest of the Band of the Hawk, Guts forms bonds, friendships, animosities and co-dependencies, maturing as well as an individual.
 Jacob Chapman of Anime News Network, wrote that through their friendship, Guts' ambitions were elevated and Griffith's were lowered, allowing both of them to consider a new future for the first time, one where they fight side-by-side as equals and die on the battlefield, but they reject this future out of their own personal fears, as Guts did not think he was "good enough" for a happy future and Griffith was terrified of his lofty dream crumbling into something more mundane.
-When Guts comes running to rescue him during the Eclipse, Griffith reaches his moment of anagnorisis, with his thought: "You're the only one…who made me forget my dream".
+When Guts comes running to rescue him during the Eclipse, Griffith reaches his moment of anagnorisis, with his thought: "You're the only one ... who made me forget my dream".

-Betrayal and revenge are major themes in the series.
-Guts suffered his first betrayal when Gambino sold Guts' body to another soldier for a few coins.
-Guts is in a quest for revenge after his comrades were betrayed by Griffith and sacrificed by the God Hand.
-This desire for vengeance has been his main reason of survival.
 Reviewing the first two volumes, Greg McElhatton of Read About Comics wrote: "it's still hard to identify what about Berserk brings across such a fascination.
 Is it the characters?
 The visual look of the monsters?
 The little hints of a troubled past, like Guts's tattoo that oozes blood?
 All of the above?
 I'm not sure, but I do know that I'm hooked."
 Chetri called Miura a "splendid storyteller whose artwork is stark and bold enough to bring the world of Guts to life magnificently."